 I thought I’d take that idea and share a list of some of my personal favorites.

 Disclaimer: These are my favorites.
 I personally use and recommend every single one of things.
-This is not a paid ad, though there are some affiliate links.
+This is not a paid ad, though there are affiliate links below.
 If you have a tool that you like better, or one I didn’t include, I’d love to hear about it!

 I love my rotary mat, rulers, etc., which are all fairly basic quilting supplies, so I’m not including those here.
 I have a variety of different ruler brands and I enjoy them all.
-These are my special favorites, the things that I wouldn’t want to live without in the sewing room!
+These are my special favorites, all used for paper piecing, and are the things that I wouldn’t want to live without in the sewing room!

 - Add-A-Quarter 6″ Ruler & 12″ Ruler (the 12″ is by far my most used ruler) – for trimming seams to 1/4″ as you go.
 These are ideal for paper piecing and make quick work of trimming as you go!
 More about paper piecing here.